tuanphuc/jekyll-now/_posts/2017-11-18-standalone-tensorflow-cpp.md

 Then all the headerfiles are copied in a folder names standalone that is ready to compile C++ tensorflow codes.

 I hope that this blog helps.
-If you have any question, feel free to contact me to: [phan@tuanphuc.com](mailto:phan@tuanphuc.com).
+If you have any question, feel free to contact me to: [phan at tuanphuc dot com](mailto:phan@tuanphuc.com).